Music of Sonic the Hedgehog: Other games

-Senoue has composed the music for many Sonic games since Sonic 3D Blast, often with his band Crush 40, which he formed with Hardline vocalist Johnny Gioeli.
+Senoue has composed the music for many Sonic games since Sonic The Hedgehog 3, often with his band Crush 40, which he formed with Hardline vocalist Johnny Gioeli.
 While the Genesis Sonic soundtracks were characterized by electropop, Senoue's scores typically feature funk and rock music.
 Tomoya Ohtani has been the series' sound director since Sonic the Hedgehog in 2006, and was the lead composer for that game, Sonic Unleashed, Sonic Colors, Sonic Lost World, Sonic Runners, Sonic Forces and Sonic Frontiers.
 Ohtani, in an interview, stated that he attempts to "express through music the greatest features each game has", citing the diverse and energetic score of Sonic Unleashed and the more science fiction-style score of Sonic Colors as examples.

 Other composers who have contributed to Sonic games include Richard Jacques and Hideki Naganuma.
-Tee Lopes—known for releasing unofficial remixes of Sonic tracks on YouTube—was the lead composer for Sonic Mania and a contributor to Team Sonic Racing.
+Tee Lopes — known for releasing unofficial remixes of Sonic tracks on YouTube — was the lead composer for Sonic Mania and a contributor to Team Sonic Racing.
 Sonic games have also featured contributions from notable artists.
 The main theme of the 2006 Sonic the Hedgehog, "His World" was performed by Ali Tabatabaee and Matty Lewis of the punk rock band Zebrahead, while R&B artist Akon remixed "Sweet Sweet Sweet" for its soundtrack.
 Doug Robb, lead-singer of post-grunge band Hoobastank performed the main theme of Sonic Forces, while metalcore band DangerKids performed the theme song for the game's antagonist, Infinite.

 In September 2022, Sega revealed one of the three ending themes of the 2022 entry Sonic Frontiers titled "Vandalize", which was performed by the Japanese rock band One Ok Rock.
 A couple of days later, they also released the main theme of the game titled "I'm Here", featuring vocalist Merry Kirk-Holmes of the alternative metal band To Octavia.
-The vocalist and keyboardist of post-hardcore band Sleeping with Sirens, Kellin Quinn, also appeared on three songs in the same game, with one of them featuring DangerKids vocalist Tyler Smyth.
+The vocalist and keyboardist of post-hardcore band Sleeping with Sirens, Kellin Quinn, also appeared on four songs in the same game, with one of them featuring DangerKids vocalist Tyler Smyth.